dblohm7/dblohm7.github.com/source/_posts/2016-01-11-bugs-from-hell-injected-third-party-code-plus-detours-equals-a-bad-time.markdown

 ```

 This code is supposed to be telling Detours where the target address of a `jmp`
-is so that Detours can follow it. `pbNew` is supposed to be the target address
+is, so that Detours can follow it. `pbNew` is supposed to be the target address
-of the `jmp`.
-Unfortunately `pbCode` is referencing the address *of the
-beginning of the current `jmp` instruction*.
-Unfortunately, the address in this
+of the `jmp`. `pbCode` is referencing the address *of the beginning of the `jmp`
+instruction itself*.
+Unfortunately, with this type of `jmp` instruction, target
-`jmp` instruction is always relative to the address of the *next* instruction,
+addresses are always relative to the address of the *next* instruction, not
-not the *current* instruction!
-Detours ends up attempting to write a `jmp`
+the *current* instruction!
+Since the current `jmp` instruction is five bytes
-*five bytes prior* to the intended target address!
+long, Detours ends up writing its `jmp` *five bytes prior* to the intended
+target address!

 I went and checked the source code for Detours Express 3.0 to see if this had
 been fixed, and indeed it had: